osisoft/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 }
 ```

-1. Enter the correct IP address and port for your OPC UA data source.
+3. Enter the correct IP address and port for your OPC UA data source.
-1. Save the file with the name OpcUa1Datasource.json.
+4. Save the file with the name OpcUa1Datasource.json.
-1. Run the following curl script from the same directory where the file is located.
-You should run the script on the same computer where the Edge Data Store is installed:
+5. Run the following curl script from the same directory where the file is located. **Note:** You should run the script on the same computer where Edge Data Store is installed:

 ```bash
 curl -i -d "@OpcUa1Datasource.json" -H "Content-Type: application/json" -X PUT http://localhost:5590/api/v1/configuration/OpcUa1/Datasource